GHop95/CS361-software1-project-winter-2025/microservice_a/v1/README.md

 0. Begin the microservice program using what ever system you have to run Python.
 The program will populate its array of users, and then read from the pipe textfile "pipe_profiles.txt" until it is told which mode to enter.
 1. TO ENTER "Login existing user mode",
 - Write "--1--" to the pipe textfile "pipe_profiles.txt"
-- profiles.py will then write "--enter_username--" to the pipe, signifing it is ready to receive a username.
+- profiles.py will then write "--enter_username--" to the pipe, signifying it is ready to receive a username.
 - Write the desired Username to the pipe, and profiles.py will then read it.
-- If that username exists in the array of users loaded, profiles.py will write "--enter_password--" to the pipe, signifing it is ready to receive the Password
+- If that username exists in the array of users loaded, profiles.py will write "--enter_password--" to the pipe, signifying it is ready to receive the Password
 - Write the matching Password to the pipe, and profiles.py will then read it.
 - If the password matches the one in the user array, profiles.py will write "--success--" to the pipe.